SamGu-NRX/Qwizz/README.md

 Qwizz is an **all-in-one personalized education assistant** designed to **revolutionize** how students learn and retain information.
 Empowering learners of all ages and backgrounds, Qwizz goes beyond traditional studying by integrating **AI-powered tools** with intuitive features to ensure you absorb and retain meaningful knowledge for **long-term success**.

+## Our Mission

+Our mission is to **seamlessly integrate learning tools** into students' study routines through a unified platform that offers note-taking, concept mapping, quizzes, and study planning.
+We aim to help users **retain knowledge for a lifetime** by fostering long-term learning habits rather than relying on cramming.

 ---

 ## Features